Student Consumer Information

 - PCC's policy regarding the Drug Free Schools and Communities Act is available as a PDF download.
 Also, a brief review of substance abuse policies can be found on the campus police rights page by scrolling down to the Substance Abuse section

-- Learn how to add yourself to the AlertU automatic emergency alert text messaging system
+- Learn how to add yourself to RAVE - the emergency text message alert system.

 - Parking concerns are addressed on the campus parking page